 \subsection{Stiffness}

-Let us present a few landmark results that shape our understanding of these problems.
-First, suppose that $\nu$ is a finitely supported probability measure on $\SL_2(\C)$, which we view as acting by projective linear transformations on $M = \P^1(\C)$. \begin{vcourte} Suppose that the group $\Gamma_\nu$ generated by the support of $\nu$ is \textbf{non-elementary}, that is, $\Gamma_\nu$ is non-compact and acts strongly irreducibly on $\C^2$. \end{vcourte} \begin{vlongue} Suppose that the group $\Gamma_\nu$ generated by the support of $\nu$ is \textbf{non-elementary}, that is, $\Gamma_\nu$ is non-compact and acts strongly irreducibly on $\C^2$ (in the non-compact case, this simply means that $\Gamma_\nu$ does not have any orbit of cardinality $1$ or $2$ in $\P^1(\C)$). \end{vlongue} Then, \emph{there is a unique $\nu$-stationary probability measure $\mu$ on $\P^1(\C)$, and this measure is not invariant}.
+Let us present a few landmark results about stationary measures.
+First, suppose that $\nu$ is a finitely supported probability measure on $\SL_2(\C)$, which we view as acting by linear projective transformations on $M = \P^1(\C)$. \begin{vcourte} Suppose that the group $\Gamma_\nu$ generated by the support of $\nu$ is \textbf{non-elementary}, that is, $\Gamma_\nu$ is unbounded and acts strongly irreducibly on $\C^2$. \end{vcourte} \begin{vlongue} Suppose that the group $\Gamma_\nu$ generated by the support of $\nu$ is \textbf{non-elementary}, that is, $\Gamma_\nu$ is non-compact and acts strongly irreducibly on $\C^2$ (in the non-compact case, this simply means that $\Gamma_\nu$ does not have any orbit of cardinality $1$ or $2$ in $\P^1(\C)$). \end{vlongue} Then, \emph{there is a unique $\nu$-stationary (probability) measure $\mu$ on $\P^1(\C)$, and this measure is not invariant}.
 This is one instance of a more general result due to Furstenberg~\cite{Furstenber:1963}.

 \begin{vlongue} Temporarily leaving the setting of diffeomorphisms, let us consider the semigroup of transformations of the circle $\R/\Z$ generated by $m_2$ and $m_3$, where $m_d(x) = dx \mod 1$.
 Since the multiplications by 2 and 3 commute, the so-called Choquet-Deny theorem asserts that any stationary measure is invariant.
 Furstenberg's famous ``$\times 2\times 3$ conjecture'' asserts that any atomless probability measure $\mu$ invariant under $m_2$ and $m_3$ is the Lebesgue measure (see~\cite{furstenberg-disjointness}).
 This question is still open so far, and has attracted a lot of attention.
 Rudolph \cite{rudolph} proved that the answer is positive when $\mu$ is of positive entropy with respect to $m_2$ or $m_3$.